Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ![9 (1)](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/d39dac92-ecf0-4df2-a5e3-e8cb1b2dadcb)
 ![9 (2)](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/3e114827-515b-48cc-95e3-e480df0fd309)

-Based on the heatmap, the correlations between the variables suggest the following insights:
+Based on the heatmap, the correlations between the variables suggest

 - **('B1', 'B2'), ('B1', 'B3'), ('B1', 'B4'), ('B1', 'B5'), ('B1', 'BALANCE')**: These correlations may indicate how the billable amounts in the first month relate to each other and to the customer's balance, potentially reflecting consistent spending patterns or repayment behaviours.